The five-year-old stood on the doorstep of Park House, waiting.

 Paranoia or Justified Fear?

-The 2021 investigation revealed that journalist Martin Bashir used forged documents and lies to secure her famous Panorama interview.
-He manipulated an already vulnerable woman.
+Then the 2021 investigation revealed that journalist Martin Bashir had forged documents and constructed lies to secure her Panorama interview.
+He had manipulated an already vulnerable woman into the most exposed moment of her life.

 "It is not paranoia if you have reasonable grounds to believe that they are out to get you," her former private secretary Patrick Jephson said.